White Cube: When minimalism elevates contemporary art

 In New York: A tribute to Etel Adnan

-Finally, in New York, the gallery pays homage to Ethel AdnanAn artist and poet who passed away in 2021.
-Starting January 29, visitors will be able to rediscover her luminous and vibrant paintings.
-Her work, marked by a rare elegance, perfectly captures the essence of landscapes and human emotions.
-A posthumous exhibition celebrating a major figure in contemporary art.
+Finally, in New York, the gallery is paying tribute to Etel Adnan , an artist and poet who passed away in 2021.
+From January 29th, visitors can rediscover her luminous and vibrant paintings.
+Her work, marked by a rare elegance, captures the essence of landscapes and human emotions with remarkable precision.
+This posthumous exhibition celebrates a major figure in contemporary art.

-For more information, please visit the website.
-White cube.
+For more information, please visit the White Cube website.

 Mary Stephenson, Inflatable Home, 2024